The 7 Reasons Why Diets Fail During Menopause

 - You’ll likely have mad cravings for sugar and fast burning carbs (yoru brain screaming feed me now)

-- Your brain sends out cortisol to tell your body to store every extra calorie it can = belly fast and increased cholesterol
+- Your brain sends out cortisol to tell your body to store every extra calorie it can = belly fats and increased cholesterol

 - Your brain makes sugar and carbs taste extra good